Hilina Slump: Geology

-In their 1999 paper, Smith and Malahoff discussed “magma-jacking” as a major cause of slope failure for the Hilina Slump.
+In their 1999 paper, Smith and Malahoff discussed "magma-jacking" as a major cause of slope failure for the Hilina Slump.
 Magma jacking occurs when fresh magma is injected into pre-existing fractures or weak rock.
 The pressure of the injected magma serves to break apart the rock, leading to slope failure.
 Smith and Malahoff also proposed that Kīlauea's status as a secondary volcanic structure on the flanks of the larger Mauna Loa makes it more susceptible to catastrophic collapse.
 They observed that this trend holds true for many of the historic landslides observed in the Hawaiian island chain.

 On Kīlauea's seaward flank (where it is not resting against Mauna Loa) these tendencies are evident where magma oozing out of the caldera turns east and west to form the Southwest Rift Zone (SWRZ) and East Rift Zone (ERZ), both parallel to the shore, and also in the cliffs of the Hilina Pali – coincident with dip-slip faults of the Hilina fault system – which form the head-scarp where a large block of rock has slumped down and outward.

-The rift zones enable transport of lava tens of kilometers away from the caldera (as seen in the current lower Puna eruption).
+The rift zones enable transport of lava tens of kilometers away from the caldera (as seen in the 2018 lower Puna eruption).
 They also serve as wedges, forcing the south flank of Kīlauea downslope across a décollement – a nearly horizontal fault where the volcanic deposits rest on the oceanic crust – about 8 to 10 km deep.
 The combination of rifting and gravitationally driven slumping results in seaward movement of the entire south flank (see image), especially around the Hilina Pali, with seaward motions of up to 10 cm per year.